utmstack/UTMStack/README.md

   9999/TCP (Used to conntect Zapier to UTMStack)

+- Open the next input ports from agentless devices to master or probe:

+  2055/UDP (Used to send Netflow packets)

+  514/UDP (Used to send syslog logs)

+  514/TCP (Used to send syslog logs)

-- Open the next input ports from agents to master:
+- Open the next input ports from agents to master or probe:

+  5044/TCP (Used to send logs)

   1514-1516/TCP (Used for HIDS agent communications)